misje/opencti-wazuh-connector/docs/source/opencti.rst

 than just an observable, is detected.
 That is, when an observable is sighted, and that observable is part of an indicator.

-Indidents also come with more information that just a sighting.
+Incidents also come with more information that just a sighting.
 The connector will :ref:`enrich <enrichment>` alerts, i.e. create observables and other entities as context, and link them to the incident.